Notes on going cycling in Florida

 It is also possible to book a shuttle taxi to get from the Tampa Airport to Siesta Key, but this can be expensive. $US80 to Sarasota, and probably a little more to Siesta Key (price as of 2017).

 Most cyclists who fly down plan on renting a bicycle in Florida (more on this later).
 However, if you’re on a direct non-stop flight, then bringing your own bicycle may be a feasible proposition.
-Airlines generally charge a special fee for checking a bicycle in as baggage for each leg of a trip (and a trip with connecting flights usually counts as two legs).
+Airlines generally charge a special fee for checking a bicycle in as baggage for each leg of a trip (and a trip with a connecting flight usually counts as two legs).
 With non-stop flights, you’ll only have one leg each way, so it may be possible to keep costs down.
 But be careful.
 Some airlines will try to hit you with additional fees, especially if the bike is also considered a second piece of luggage, or if it is found to be oversized and/or over weight, so it’s important to ask questions and study the fine print.

 If you do decide to travel with your bicycle, try to get a cardboard box from a local bike shop, and do a Google search on how to pack everything.
 Remember that your rental car will have to have enough room for your bicycle.
 It is sometimes easier to fit the bike in a car by removing it from the box.
 Collapse the box and maybe fold it (keep it because you’ll need it for the return trip).